ioncodes/layle.me/content/posts/lego-rock-raiders-ru.md

 }
 ```

-I naively copied the byte sequence at the end which is `2B 42 04 29 04 24 33 C0 64 89 00` and added a function that replaces the `sub dword ptr ss:[esp],eax` with 3 NOPs.
+The modification of the next function was never directly apparent in the decompilation which is why it was so easy to miss, even though we've been staring at the integrity check this whole time.
+I naively copied the byte sequence at the end which is `2B 42 04 29 04 24 33 C0 64 89 00` and added a function that replaces the `sub dword ptr ss:[esp],eax` (the part that performs the modification) with 3 NOPs.

 ```c
 VOID NopChecksumCheck(BYTE* pAddress, size_t size)